 - If you are already familiar with this problem, be prepared for your next shower.
 Gap some time if your earlier member finishes their shower just now.

-- You may drain out initial waters to allow the heater to start working and supply continuous hot water flow.
+- You may drain out the initial waters to allow the heater to start working and supply continuous hot water flow.

 Air supply or Exhaust Blockage

-- Birds, nests, rodents, the wasp may also create an obstacle in vent pipes exposed outside your home.
+- Birds, nests, rodents, and the wasp may also create an obstacle in vent pipes exposed outside your home.